Why use Doggy Day Care

 Yes.
 No dogs will be left unattended at any time. - Do you only accept well trained dogs?

 No. In fact one of the reasons people bring their dogs to day care is to help with training and socialisation.
-Many owners have noticed improvement in their dogs behaviour after attending day care.
+Many owners have noticed an improvement in their dog’s behaviour after attending daycare.

 Precious paws are extremely strict in only accepting social dogs, which means there is less likelihood of hostile encounters - What happens in a medical emergency?